What is Estim (Electrical Muscle Stimulation)?

 - Estim therapy is used to treat injuries by stimulating tissue that has been hurt or damaged.
 This causes the body’s natural repair process to begin sooner and speeds up recovery time.

 - Electric stimulation therapy treatments are not painful, but they should never be stopped mid-session.
 Turning the power off mid-session will not hurt you, but recovery time can be delayed.

 Side effects include dizziness and headaches, and estim is not for people with diabetes or heart conditions.

 What are the different types of Estim?

-We utilize FES a great deal at our facility, as it works to replace stimuli from destroyed nerve pathways through electrical stimulation.
+We utilize FES a great deal at our facility, as it works to replace stimuli from destroyed nerve pathways through electrical muscle stimulation.
 One of the machines we utilize FES on is our RT600™, as this form of e-stim works to improve muscle tone, strength, and the ability to increase independence – especially with walking.
 We also utilize NMES with our VitalStim® unit, helping those with oral motor weakness and feeding difficulties.

-Additionally, we utilize TENS units, which apply electrical stimulation directly to the pain site.
+Additionally, we utilize TENS units, which apply electrical stimulators directly to the pain site.
 TENS are commonly used to relieve pain from surgery, symptoms caused by a traumatic brain injury, chronic pain, muscular pain, etc. One of the great benefits of a TENS unit, is that you can use these in an inpatient, outpatient and even a home setting.